Comment réaliser un pendentif ajouré en forme de rose: Processus de fabrication & Ventilation des coûts

 • Pattern Complexity (more details = higher cost)

-• Size & Épaisseur (affects material usage)
+• Taille & Épaisseur (affects material usage)

 • Attachment Method (bail, jump ring, or integrated chain)